 Under the Deferred Plan, non-employee directors can elect to defer all or a portion of their Board and Board Committee fees into cash, stock options or deferred stock units.
 Those fees deferred into stock options are subject to the same provisions as provided for in the DEP and are expensed and accounted for accordingly.
 Director fees deferred into stock units are calculated and expensed each calendar quarter by taking deferred fees earned during the calendar quarter and dividing by the closing price of our common stock on the last day of the calendar quarter, rounded to the nearest whole share.
-Director fees deferred into stock units are calculated and expensed each calendar quarter by taking deferred fees earned during the calendar quarter and dividing by the closing price of our common stock on the business day immediately preceding the last day of the calendar quarter, rounded to the nearest whole share.
+Director fees deferred into stock units are calculated and expensed each calendar quarter and dividing by the closing price of our common stock on the business day immediately preceding the last day of the calendar quarter, rounded to the nearest whole share.
 The total annual retainer, Board and Board Committee fees for non-employee directors that are not deferred into stock options, but which includes amounts deferred into stock units under the Deferred Plan, are expensed as incurred in all periods presented.
 The number of Directors who participated in the Deferred Plan as well as the number of shares deferred each year were as follows:

-Fiscal Year Ended January 28, 2023 January 29, 2022 January 30, 2021 Number of directors that deferred all or a portion of their fees 1 2 2 Shares deferred under the Deferred Plan 1,832 729 4,368
+Fiscal Year Ended February 3, 2024 (53-weeks) January 28, 2023 (52-weeks) January 29, 2022 (52-weeks) Number of directors that deferred all or a portion of their fees 1 1 2 Shares deferred under the Deferred Plan 2,073 1,832 729